WRRM

-WRRM (98.5 MHz) is a commercial FM radio station in Cincinnati, Ohio.
+WRRM (98.5 FM) is a commercial radio station in Cincinnati, Ohio.
 The station is owned by Cumulus Media, broadcasting an adult contemporary radio format.
 For much of November and December, it switches to Christmas music.
 The studios and offices are located on Montgomery Road in North Cincinnati.

 WRRM has an effective radiated power of 18,000 watts.
 The transmitter site is on Radcliff Drive in Cincinnati, near Mill Creek.

 History

 Beautiful music

 On October 1, 1959 the station signed on as WAEF, a beautiful music station at 104.3 FM.
 It played quarter hour sweeps of instrumental cover songs of pop hits, as well as Broadway and Hollywood show tunes.
 The station moved to 98.5 in 1964 and increased its power.

 In 1972, the station was acquired by Susquehanna Broadcasting and switched its call sign to WLQA, still with "beautiful music".
 Over time, the station's audience was beginning to age; in response, WLQA increased the soft vocals and eased up on the instrumentals in an effort to attract younger listeners.